 At a later time, adjusting entries are made to record the associated revenue and expense recognition, or cash payment.
 A set of accrual or deferral journal entries with the corresponding adjusting entry provides a complete picture of the transaction and its cash settlement.

 There are also many non-cash items in accrual accounting for which the value cannot be precisely determined by the cash earned or paid, and estimates need to be made.
-The entries for the estimates are also adjusting entries, i.e., impairment of non-current assets, depreciation expenses, and allowance for doubtful accounts.
+The entries for these estimates are also adjusting entries, i.e., impairment of non-current assets, depreciation expense and allowance for doubtful accounts.

 Types of Adjusting Journal Entries

-An accrued expense is the expense that has been incurred (goods or services have been consumed) before the cash payment has been made.
-Examples include utility bills, salaries, and taxes, which are usually charged in a later period after they have been incurred.
+An accrued expense is an expense that has been incurred (goods or services have been consumed) before the cash payment has been made.
+Examples include utility bills, salaries and taxes, which are usually charged in a later period after they have been incurred.

 When the cash is paid, an adjusting entry is made to remove the account payable that was recorded together with the accrued expense previously.

-In contrast to accruals, deferrals are also known as prepayments for which cash payments are made prior to the actual consumption or sale of goods and services.
+In contrast to accruals, deferrals are cash prepayments that are made prior to the actual consumption or sale of goods and services.

-For deferred revenue, the cash received is usually reported with an unearned revenue account, which is a liability, to record the goods or services owed to customers.
-When the goods or services are actually delivered at a later time, the revenue is recognized, and the liability account can be removed.
+For deferred revenue, the cash received is usually reported with an unearned revenue account.
+Unearned revenue is a liability created to record the goods or services owed to customers.
+When the goods or services are actually delivered at a later time, the revenue is recognized and the liability account can be removed.

 When expenses are prepaid, a debit asset account is created together with the cash payment.
 The adjusting entry is made when the goods or services are actually consumed, which recognizes the expense and the consumption of the asset.

-Prepaid insurance premiums and rents are two common examples of deferred expenses.
-If the rents are paid in advance for a whole year but recognized on a monthly basis, adjusting entries will be made every month to recognize the portion of prepayment assets consumed in that month.
+Prepaid insurance premiums and rent are two common examples of deferred expenses.
+If the rent is paid in advance for a whole year but recognized on a monthly basis, adjusting entries will be made every month to recognize the portion of prepayment assets consumed in that month.

-When the exact value of an item cannot be easily identified, accountants must make estimates, which are also reported as adjusting journal entries.
-Taking into account the estimates for non-cash items, a company can better track its revenues and expenses, and the financial statements can reflect the financial picture of the company more accurately.
+When the exact value of an item cannot be easily identified, accountants must make estimates, which are also considered adjusting journal entries.
+Taking into account the estimates for non-cash items, a company can better track all of its revenues and expenses, and the financial statements reflect a more accurate financial picture of the company.

-For example, depreciation expenses for PP&E are estimated based on depreciation schedules with assumptions on useful life and residual value.
-A depreciation expense is usually recognized at the end of a month.
+For example, depreciation expense for PP&E is estimated based on depreciation schedules with assumptions on useful life and residual value.
+Depreciation expense is usually recognized at the end of a month.

-Allowance for doubtful accounts is also an account of an estimate.
-It identifies the part of receivables that the company does not expect to be able to collect.
+Allowance for doubtful accounts is also an estimated account.
+It identifies the part of accounts receivable that the company does not expect to be able to collect.
 It is a contra asset account that reduces the value of the receivables.
 When it is definite that a certain amount cannot be collected, the previously recorded allowance for the doubtful account is removed, and a bad debt expense is recognized.